Lazy22zz/UE5-RPG-Combat-Game/README.md

 - 10, Gameplay Ability System\
   Purpose: designed to handle gameplay mechanics like abilities, effects, and attributes.\
   ![Screenshot_20250123_093537_Samsung capture](https://github.com/user-attachments/assets/6bca1ea9-3580-4ef5-9166-1a6cf327955c)\
-  Step1, enable the gameplay system plugin\
+  Step 1, enable the gameplay system plugin\
   ![Screenshot 2025-01-23 093439](https://github.com/user-attachments/assets/87399900-6750-4345-87a6-d59fe74aeed5)\
-  In Warrior.Build.cs file, add `"GameplayTasks"` inside the code `PublicDependencyModuleNames.AddRange(new string[] { "Core", "CoreUObject",...`
+  In Warrior.Build.cs file, add "GameplayTasks" inside the code `PublicDependencyModuleNames.AddRange(new string[] { "Core", "CoreUObject",...`
   Step2, create AbilitySystem in c++\
   Create a new public name `WarriorGameplayAbilityComponent` in the new folder `AbilitySystem`\
   Step3, create a new c++ AttibuteSet\
-  Create a new public name `WarriorAttributeSet` in the new folder `AbilitySystem`\
+  Create a new public name, `WarriorAttributeSet`, in the new folder `AbilitySystem`\
-  Step4, Add these new c++ class into `WarriorBaseCharacter.h`\
+  Step 4, Add these new c++ classes into `WarriorBaseCharacter.h`\
   ```c++
   protected:
 	UPROPERTY(VisibleAnywhere, BlueprintReadOnly, Category = "AbilitySystem")